Zoggoth/Zoggoths-Archipelago-Multitracker/README.md

 ADD MORE GAMES!
 All game currently work, but if you want to split a new game into progression/useful/filler, then I'd be happy to help!
-Ideally I want it to work with all supported games + as many unsupported/manual as possible
+Ideally I progression info for all supported games + as many unsupported/manual as possible